top of page

 Checkbox - True or False field, editable by checking or unchecking a box

-Dropdown - Picklist that enables the correct value to be chosen from a list of other values
+Dropdown - Picklist that enables the correct value to be chosen from a list of options

-Multi-Select Dropdown - Picklist that enables multiple values to be chosen from a list of values
+Multi-Select Dropdown - Picklist that enables multiple values to be chosen from a list of options

 Group - Groups attributes together at once so that adding one attribute to a node, section, or otherwise will add multiple values (i.e. Birthmark attribute adds Pole Height, Pole Class, and Pole Species to a node).